qq99/muvee/README.md

 Integration with Hue lights
 ---

+`muvee` can control your lights!
+Your lights will brighten when playback is paused/stopped, and dim when playback is starts.
+Additionally, there is a setting to have it sample the picture periodically to change the hue to approximate the colours of the scene.

 If you haven't played with the Ruby `hue` gem yet, you'll need to create a group with the API (easiest in `bundle exec rails console`):

 ```ruby